tenggaard/Embedded_understanding/README.md

 ![Figure 1](./Figures/Aligned_distances.png)

 #### Squared euclidean distance by POS-type
-There is great within-POS variation in rotated distance - nouns and proper nouns are highest on average.
+There is great within-POS variation in rotated distance.
+Noun-parts (NOUN, ADJ, PROPN) seem a little higher, but the difference migth be insignificant.
 ![Figure 2](./Figures/Aligned_distances_by_POS.png)

 #### Squared euclidean distance by corpus frequency